Home / Blog / Tabs Disappeared

 This section can show individual tabs and recently closed windows.
 If it is empty or incomplete, continue to full History.

-If the quick fixes did not work, full History is the better fallback for finding individual pages.
-Chrome History lists pages you visited, supports search, and can include history from other synced devices when you are signed in with history sync.
+If the quick fixes did not work, full History is the better fallback for individual pages.
+Chrome History lists pages you visited, has search, and can include history from other synced devices when history sync is on.

 1. Press Ctrl+H (Cmd+Y on Mac) to open the History page.